 Please carefully read and follow these instructions.
 If you do not comply as specified, your organization could risk losing funding and future funding eligibility.
-If you have any questions, please contact Nikki Estes at firstname.lastname@example.org for Cross-Sector Impact grants.
+If you have any questions, please contact Nikki Estes at firstname.lastname@example.org or 404-874-7244 ext.
+816.

 Download the Terms and Conditions for your Cross-Sector Impact grant.

 If your project changes, submit your request for a grant change.
-Any changes in the project must be requested through the Request for Cross-Sector Impact Grant Change form.
+Any changes in the project must be requested through the Request for Grant Change form.
 Your request is due at least 30 days prior to the project start date.
 Awards may be revised or revoked if changes are unacceptable.
-Unless there are special circumstances, a request to change a Project Partner or artist/company is rarely accepted and approved (please contact Nikki Estes to discuss these conditions).
-Download a Cross-Sector Impact Grant change request form.
+Unless there are special circumstances, a request to change a project partner or artist/company is rarely accepted and approved (please contact Nikki Estes to discuss these conditions).

 It is required to give South Arts and the National Endowment for the Arts appropriate credit in your programs and publicity materials.
 You must use both logos in your publicity materials (copies must be included with your Final Report).
 For all print materials and electronic marketing (i.e., brochures, programs, flyers, websites, and other promotional materials), the following credit line should be used:

-“This performance [or other activity] is funded in part by a grant from South Arts in partnership with the National Endowment for the Arts and [your State Arts Agency].”
+“This project [or other activity] is funded in part by a grant from South Arts in partnership with the National Endowment for the Arts and [your State Arts Agency].”

 Download the logos

-- South Arts logo (You may download the South Arts logo in multiple formats as well as brand guide on our Logo & Brand Guide page.
-Please note that South Arts updated our logo in May 2020.)
+- South Arts logo (You may download the South Arts logo in multiple formats as well as brand guide on our Logo & Brand Guide page.)

 NOTE: Grantees should remove the credit line and logos from their publicity materials after the grant period.